 Hakata Ikkousha Ramen

-Hot soups and spicy chicken are the biggest draws at this Costa Mesa ramen shop
+Hot soups and spicy chicken were the biggest draws at this Costa Mesa ramen shop, now closed

-Given review disparities between various voices online, we weren’t sure what we’d find when we visited Costa Mesa’s Hakata Ikkousha Ramen.
+Given review disparities between various voices online, we weren’t sure what we’d find when we visited Costa Mesa’s Hakata Ikkousha Ramen, the chain’s only remaining OC location after a Lake Forest outpost closed in 2020.
 Some people suggested that the noodles had changed, the portions were small, and so on – complaints that might or might not have been valid.

 What we found in the same plaza as Izakaya Hachi and Uncle Tetsu’s Japanese Cheesecake (formerly also Okidoki and Dough & Arrow) was a really nice place with an interesting menu, friendly service, and quick delivery of dishes.
 But the complaints weren’t entirely unfounded.